Ann Shulgin: Life and career

 Laura Ann Gotlieb was born in Wellington, New Zealand, to parents Bernard Gotlieb and Gwen Ormiston, but grew up in the village Opicina outside the Italian city Trieste.
 Her father was U.S. Consul in Trieste for six years before World War II.
-Later in her childhood, she lived in the U.S., Cuba, and Canada.
+Later in her childhood, she lived in the United States, Cuba, and Canada.
+During her mid-20s in the 1950s, she tried mescaline in the form of peyote, describing the experience as "one extraordinary blessed day".
 She studied art and became an artist, married an artist and had a child, and they later divorced.
 She had two more marriages ending in divorce and had three more children.
-Ann went back to work as a medical transcriber, and met Alexander ("Sasha") Shulgin in 1978; they were married on 4 July 1981 in their back yard.
+Ann went back to work as a medical transcriber, and met Alexander Shulgin in 1978; they were married on 4 July 1981 in their back yard.

 She worked as a lay therapist with psychedelic substances such as MDMA and 2C-B in therapeutic settings while these drugs were still legal.
 In her writings she stressed the potential of these drugs from a Jungian psychoanalytic perspective, as well as their use in combination with hypnotherapy.
 She often appeared as a speaker at conventions and continued to advocate the use of psychedelics in therapeutic contexts.

 Together with her husband she authored the books PiHKAL and TiHKAL.
 They developed a systematic way of ranking the effects of the various drugs, known as the Shulgin Rating Scale, with a vocabulary to describe the visual, auditory and physical sensations.
 She also contributed to the books Thanatos to Eros: 35 Years of Psychedelic Exploration, Entheogens and the Future of Religion, Ecstasy: The Complete Guide, The Secret Chief Revealed, Higher Wisdom: Eminent Elders Explore the Continuing Impact of Psychedelics, and Manifesting Minds: A Review of Psychedelics in Science, Medicine, Sex, and Spirituality.

-Shulgin's favorite psychedelic drug was 2C-B-FLY, which she found particularly enjoyable in terms of enhanced eroticism.
+Shulgin said that she had more than 2,000 psychedelic experiences during her life.
+Her favorite psychedelic drug was 2C-B-FLY, which she found particularly enjoyable in terms of enhanced eroticism.

 According to her daughter, Shulgin had been in ill health because of chronic obstructive pulmonary disease.
-Shulgin died July 9, 2022, at her and her late husband's San Francisco Bay Area residence.
+Shulgin died July 9, 2022, at her and her late husband's Lafayette residence.

+Along with its founders Dillan DiNardo and Thomas S. Ray, Shulgin was one of the three co-owners of the psychedelic pharmaceutical company Mindstate Design Labs, founded in 2021, until her death in 2022.

+Popular culture

+A spoken line by Ann Shulgin is sampled in Lost Shaman's 2014 song Inside of You.
+The line is "Any drug, including MDMA, the most it can do is open up what’s inside you", which Shulgin spoke at the Horizons 2008 conference on psychedelics.